sirkhancision/dotfiles/README.md

 **void_install.sh:** Script to do a lot of post-install stuff on my Void Linux system.

+**void_packages:** File to be sourced by void_install.sh, containing packages to be downloaded by it.

 **.xinitrc:** X11 init file.

-**.xprofile:** X11 profile of commands to be executed when logged in, user-wide.
+**.xprofile:** X11 profile of commands to be executed when logged in, user wide.

 **.zshrc:** ZSH's main file with configurations, aliases and functions.